ninonagy/hora/README.md

 # Hora
-Please visit https://hora.cc for screenshot, demo and more.
+Please visit [hora.cc](https://hora.cc) for screenshots, demo and more.

 ## How to run